In this chapter, you’ll learn how Java enum types help you model a fixed set of values safely.

 }

 💬 Try sorting the scenarios below by tolerability.
-Number them from 1 to 4, with 1 being least tolerable (requiring an immediate refactor) and 4 being acceptable technical debt.
+Number them from 1 to 4, with 1 being least tolerable and 4 being the least urgent to refactor.

-The above exercise isn't meant to justify using magic strings.
-Later in this chapter, you'll learn tools to handle all these cases—and you should handle them.
-Even if you have a good reason for a magic string, it's often better to avoid it entirely so your pull request doesn't get delayed while you defend your choice.
+The exercise above is not meant to justify magic strings or numbers.
+Later in this chapter, you’ll learn tools to handle all these cases, and you should use them.
+Even if you have a reason for a magic value, it is usually better to avoid it so your code stays easy to review.

 </aside>